Ekinkaratas/Python-Basic-intermediate-Project/README.md

 ### *Chapter 4*

 - **The first character**

   The exercise summarizes the first_character function.
 I make it print the first character of the string it receives.

 - **Mean**

   I wrote a function called mean, which takes three integer arguments.
 Then, I calculated the arithmetic mean by dividing the sum of these three numbers by three.
 Finally, I printed the result on the screen.

 - **Print many times**

   I wrote a function called print_many_times which takes a text and a number.
 Then, I printed the text on the screen for the given number of times.

   Then, I created an infinite loop.
 I asked the user to enter a text.
 If the user entered “1”, I exited the loop.
 Otherwise, I took a repeat number from the user and tried to convert it to an integer.
 If I succeeded, I called the print_many_times function and printed the text on the screen for the specified number of times.
 If the user entered an invalid input, I printed the message “Please try again.” on the screen.

 - **Chessboard**

   When writing this code, I asked the user for a number and generated a chessboard pattern accordingly.
 If the number was less than 1, I terminated the program.
 If it was equal to 1 or the input was not valid, I asked the user to try again.

-  In the first solution I created the rows by setting the start value according to the row number.
-In the alternative solution I used a while loop to print both rows in sequence.
+  In the first solution, I created the rows by setting the start value according to the row number.
+In the alternative solution, I used a while loop to print both rows in sequence.

 - **A word squared**

   I wrote a function called chessboard, which takes a text and a length value.
 First, I calculated the length of the text.
 Then, I created as many rows as the given length.
 In each row, I printed a repeating square pattern, taking the characters of the text in order.
 When writing each character in the row, I was careful not to exceed the length of the text and I cyclically changed the indices.

   Then, I created an infinite loop.
 I asked the user to enter a text.
 If the user typed “1”, I exited the loop.
 Otherwise, I took a square size input from the user and tried to convert it to an integer.
 If I succeeded, I called the chessboard function and printed the pattern on the screen.
 If the user entered an invalid input, I printed the message “Please try again.”